XycYuchenXu/Testing-Simultaneous-Diagonalizability/README.md

 # eigTest (development in progress)

 ## Intro & Setup
-This `R` package is developed for testing simultaneous diagonalizability.
+An `R` package `eigTest` is developed and available for testing simultaneous diagonalizability.

-To install, use the code in `R`:
+To install, run the following code in `R`:
 `devtools::install_github('XycYuchenXu/eigTest', build_vignettes = T)`

 ## Usage
-The package has the following functionalities:
+That package has the following functionalities:

 1. Check whether the means of two random square matrices (`matrixA` and `matrixB`) with dimension `d`-by-`d` are simultaneously diagonalizable, either considering the commutator of the two matrices (use function `commutatorTest`), or using the log-likelihood ratio test framework (`projTest`), given asymptotic limiting covariance matrices (`covMatA` and `covMatB`) and a convergence rate (`cn`).
 For both functions, one needs to input an array of two matrices (`A` such that `A[1,,] = matrixA` and `A[2,,] = matrixB`), an array of two limiting covariance matrices (`cov.arr` such that `cov.arr[1,,] = covMatA` and `cov.arr[2,,] = covMatB`), and the convergence rate (`cn`).